 Find our Advanced Stain Protection Demo & Info: Here

-How to Clean PREMIUM, KID$ Value PLUS™ & Solid carpets:
+How to Clean PREMIUM, KID$ Value PLUS™ and Solid Collection carpets

-Whole rug & Spot Cleaning: Over the counter “dry cleaners” will do the job.
+For whole rug and spot cleaning, over the counter “dry cleaners” will do the job.
 They are good because they can be vacuumed out of the rug and not leave any residue.

 The main thing to avoid is any cleaner with bleach or strong chemicals that would cause the dye to run.
 It is always good to test an area for colorfastness before using something across a large area of the rug.

 - DO use approved powdered dry cleaning products.

 - DO spot test with cleaner, for color-fastness before using over larger areas.